Canberra Southern Cross Club Kookaburra Cup

 How many matches are played?

-Every endeavour will be made to ensure teams play a minimum of six (6) matches over the three (3) days unless a bye occurs due to uneven numbers of teams in that division.
+We endeavor to ensure teams play a minimum of six (6) matches over the three (3) days unless a bye occurs due to uneven numbers of teams in that division.
 Three matches will be played on the first day, two one the second with finals played on morning of the third day.

 How many players can play in a team?

 The Canberra Southern Cross Club Kookaburra Cup is an 8-a-side competition.

 What if I don't have enough players for a full team?

 If you do not have enough players for a full team, email email@example.com with what your current situation is.
 Often, there are other groups in the same situation who can be combined to help each other.

 Boys: Under 12, Under 14, and Under 16